radsi/BepInEx-Utils/README.md

 ## IL2CPP Template.cs
 Template for making mods in Unity games compiled in Il2CPP.

-## GenerateMeshUVLayout.cs
-Generates a UVLayout using only a Unity mesh.

 ## ExportMeshAsObj.cs
 Convert a mesh into an .obj that you can import into blender.